When Can Nurses Be Sued for Medical Malpractice?

 - Follow the standard of care

 When you or a loved one have been injured or worse while under medical care, particularly in a hospital, it can be difficult to know which members of the medical team can be held liable and if the hospital itself can be sued.
-Experienced Miami medical malpractice attorneys can help sort out the facts.
+Experienced Florida medical malpractice lawyers can help sort out the facts.

 Source: Ohio.com, “Nurses Following Doctors’ Orders Not Always Easy,” James W. Slater, accessed Feb.
 09, 2016